SovereignCloudStack/standards/Standards/scs-0005-v1-project-governance.md

 ### Eligible for voting

 Every person who is a member of the GitHub organization "Sovereign Cloud Stack" is eligible for voting.
-In order to be able to vote an onboarding onto the IAM of the SCS Project needs to happen.
+In order to be able to vote an onboarding onto the Identity Management of the SCS community needs to happen.

 ### Electoral management